 You should always use car soap to wash your vehicle.
 But sometimes you don’t have access to a bottle of car washing detergent—especially after a romp in the mud or after a bird so rudely decides to liquidate its assets on your hood.
-So what can you use instead of car soap?
+So what can you use instead of car soap for washing your car at home?
 And what shouldn’t you use?

 Continue reading to find out what the best car soap alternatives are—and the worst.